 Great Tools

 Effective remote meetings demand robust tools.
-Choose reliable video conferencing tools such as Zoom, Skype, or Microsoft Teams, and encourage participants to connect using secure networks and reliable devices.
+Choose reliable remote meeting software tools such as Zoom, Skype, or Microsoft Teams, and encourage participants to connect using secure networks and reliable devices.
 In addition to a conferencing tool, consider using a meeting management application to document meeting notes and action items in cloud-based storage where they are readily available to all meeting participants.
-(Consider consulting a managed service provider (MSP) for the best tools for your needs.)
+(Consider consulting a managed IT service provider (MSP) for the best tools for your needs.)

 Thoughtful Preparation